Your doctor might take small samples of tissue from your prostate to help diagnose prostate cancer. They can do this during a transperineal biopsy.

 The doctor puts a template (or grid) with lots of holes over your perineum.
 They put an ultrasound probe into your back passage to show the prostate gland.
 They use the ultrasound to guide a biopsy needle through the template and into the prostate.
-They may take between 30 to 50 samples.
+They might take between 30 to 50 samples.

 After the biopsy